hlindberg/misc-puppet-docs/data-in-modules.md

 You can safely skip reading the armature text at this point.
 The questions about what armatures is, the relationship between ARM-9 and ARM-8 (the ideas ARM-9 is based on), and the rationale for the implementation, are answered in the [FAQ](#FAQ) at the end of this document.

 Please note that the first implementation is experimental - the purpose is to get early feedback.

-A number of issues have already been raised and solutions have been described.
-These issues are noted in this document.
+A number of issues have already been raised and solutions have been implemented.
+This document describes the support that is added in the branch [arm9-puppet-3_4](https://github.com/hlindberg/puppet/tree/feature/arm9-puppet-3_4), and a brief description is made of how the corresponding features work when used with what is already in Puppet 3.3.

+The branch combines implementation of the Puppet Redmine issues #22574, #22646, and #22593.

 ### Main Features